ACADEMY CONFERENCES TERMS AND CONDITIONS

 How do we provide this?

-We regularly provide in-house events for schools unable to attend events, and provide keynote speakers for school events, such as speech days and public lectures.
+- We provide in-house events for schools, and provide keynote speakers for school events, such as speech days and public lectures.

 How can I find out about these events?

 Details of content, dates and venues, cost and booking arrangements may be found in flyers circulated to schools and on the Academy Conferences website:

 Please contact the office if you need information for your own event.

 You apply online, using the booking procedure found on the website.
 This ensures you have read and agree with the terms and conditions and helps avoid any confusion over the details.